Cost of living in the Netherlands: Tips for budgeting smart

 Cost of health insurance in the Netherlands

 Basic health insurance is mandatory for everyone living or working in the Netherlands.
-How much you pay depends on your coverage.
-If you take out a basic policy with added dental and travel insurance, you’ll pay €163.45 monthly.
+How much you pay depends on your policy and provider.
+The average basic health insurance in 2026 start is around €159 and increase in price depending on the additional treatments you want to add, such as dental, contraceptives, alternative medicine, and physiotherapy.
+If you take out a basic policy with added dental insurance, you’ll pay approximately €169 to €210 monthly.

 Health insurance is expensive in the Netherlands, which is why you can get healthcare benefits (zorgtoeslag).
 Depending on your income, you can be reimbursed up to 100% of your health insurance costs.
 Check out our guide to healthcare allowance in the Netherlands to learn how to apply and how much you can get back.